Kaspar, the Famous Savoy Cat

 Joel’s death made a particular impression on his dinner guests, and by extension the management of The Savoy.
 Taking no further chances, it was decreed that in future any table of thirteen would be joined by a member of staff as a fourteenth guest, and for the next twenty-five years a waiter would duly be roped in as necessity dictated.
 This was not the most convenient of solutions however.
 Firstly the presence of a complete stranger at the table prevented the discussion of confidential matters, and for many clients this was the reason that they had convened in the first place.
 Secondly, it deprived the hotel of the services of a waiter for the duration of the function, no small matter at busy times of day.
 Another solution had to be found.

 THE BLACK CAT

 In the 1920s the architect Basil Ionides had been commissioned by the Directors of The Savoy to redecorate the private dining room “Pinafore”.
 However Ionides thought he had the answer to another challenge, too.
 Why a black cat is anyone’s guess, but Kaspar’s sinuous form had adorned tables for thirteen ever since.
 With a napkin around his neck, he sits silently at his place, and is served with each course in turn along with the rest of the guests.
 He does not contribute much to the conversation, but can be relied upon for absolute discretion afterwards.

-When not working, he greatly enjoys sitting in state in the restaurant Kaspar’s or in the Front Hall, watching the world go by.
+When not working, he greatly enjoys sitting in state in the Front Hall, watching the world go by.